ledmaster/tw-bert/README.md

 One clear improvement you can do is vectorize all the inputs, batch and use `torch.utils.data.DataLoader` to load the data.

-The `score_vec` function can also use more vectorization.

 ## Differences from Original Paper

 - **No Bi-gram**: This implementation does not consider bi-grams (two-word phrases) when assigning term weights.
 The original paper's model consider both uni-grams (single words) and bi-grams.